Recoskie/JDasm/docs/Basics.md

 <br />

-In order for audio files to be playable, they must convert to the standard PCM audio.
+In order for audio files to be playable, they must convert to the standard PCM audio stream format.
 Then we set number of channels and sample rate, and sample integer size in the PCM.

 <br />